-Water is a natural resource but to get it to your home it has to go through some very high energy costing systems.
+Water is a natural resource, but it has to go through some very high energy costing systems to get it to your home.
 Firstly, all these systems need to be built.
-This entails resources being mined, refined, altered and shipped.
+This entails resources being mined, refined, altered, and shipped.

 Do you know this fascinating fact?